jeapostrophe/grade-harvest/README.md

   interface where I can annotate what line of a file there are problems and choose from a list of common problems and then just plop in the line number by looking at the particular student's work.

+- Notes for helping in semi-auto-grading

+  301 - Do the thing of having good/bad implementations.
+Have it have me read the code before allowing it to run and then show me the results.

+  304 - Have the students send a picture of the answer to each question

+  305 - Match 301 with different interpreter

+  308 - Same as 305

+  404 - Same as 304